 - Lee Eskey - Adjunct Professor of Acting

 - Shun Lee Fong - Adjunct Professor of Media Law

-- Gina Fricchione - Adjunct Professor of the Business of Film
+- Gina Fricchione - Adjunct Professor of Acting

 - Martin Harold - Adjunct Professor of Politics

 - John Kincaid - Professor of Theology and Scripture

 - Robert Kirbyson - Adjunct Professor of Cinematography